SumoLogic/sumologic-documentation/docs/send-data/kubernetes/best-practices.md

     enabled: false
 ```

 Furthermore, you can disable autoscaling for individual components.
-Keep in mind that the 'autoscaling.enabled' parameter always takes
-precedence over the global 'sumologic.autoscaling.enabled' parameter.
+Keep in mind that the `autoscaling.enabled` parameter always takes precedence over the global `sumologic.autoscaling.enabled` parameter.
 Use the following configuration to accomplish this:

 - Disable autoscaling for log metadata enrichment
   ```yaml
   metadata:
     logs:
       autoscaling:
         enabled: false
   ```
 - Disable autoscaling for metrics metadata enrichment
   ```yaml
   metadata:
     metrics:
       autoscaling:
         enabled: false
   ```
 - Disable autoscaling for metrics collector
   ```yaml
   sumologic:
     metrics: